 What to take away: Video can be a great way to share your apology, especially if you’re trying to connect with a large number of customers at once.
 The personal touch that can come in when talking on video, including the ability to share emotion, can help you share emotion and create a stronger connection with your audience.

-Having a template can help you create apology letters quickly and easily, and ensure your entire team is using the same messaging when resolving issues with customers.
+Having a template can help you create business apology letters quickly and easily, ensuring your entire team is using the same messaging when resolving issues with customers.

-To help you get started creating an apology letter that helps rebuild trust and repair customer relations, simply fill in the blank spaces in this template.
+To help you get started creating an apology letter to a customer that helps rebuild trust and repair customer relations, here are four templates for the kind of apologies mentioned above:

 This issue occurred due to [reasoning (miscommunication, faulty technology, etc.)], and to ensure it doesn’t happen again, we are taking the following steps to improve [list of changes being made (training sessions, new systems and processes, etc.)].